adhyaay-karnwal/neuralagent/README.md

 [![NeuralAgent](docs/images/neuralagent_github_cover.jpg)](https://www.getneuralagent.com)

 **NeuralAgent** is your AI personal assistant that actually *gets things done*.
 It lives on your desktop, types, clicks, navigates the browser, fills out forms, sends emails, and performs tasks automatically using modern large language models all powered by a fast, extensible, and open architecture.
+NeuralAgent uses your computer both in the foreground and the background.

 > Real productivity.
 Not just conversation.